Introduction

 Bluff and draw

-It is challenging to bluff in Omaha as there are more hands than in Texas Poker.
-Hence, it is more of a drawing game as players are less likely to fold.
+It is challenging to bluff in Omaha because there are more hands than in Texas Poker.
+Hence, it is more of a drawing game, as players are less likely to fold.

 Betting structure